chancancode/branch-rename/README.md

    function as of the previous commit.
 It was just a courteous message to ease confusion and provide actionable instructions for fixing the issue.

-For most projects and orgnizations, this amount of notice is probably not necessary or warranted, but it showcases the available tools and techniques, and demonstrates that there can be a good migration path even under very strict compatibility requirements.
+For most projects and organizations, this amount of notice is probably not necessary or warranted, but it showcases the available tools and techniques, and demonstrates that there can be a good migration path even under very strict compatibility requirements.
 As always, use these steps as a template and tailor